PreschoolKindergartenFirst Grade

 Week 3: My Community & Its Helpers (Social Studies Focus)

-This week, we zoom out from ourselves and our backyard to the amazing community we live in.
+This week, we zoom out from ourselves and our backyard and look at the community we live in.

 Read & Discuss